garrandall/popular-music-data/tracks/memorize-your-number-leif-garrett.md

 ?
 Fall through the door
 And after you've taken them back
 Dont forget they been saying
-Dont deny i exist inside of your heart
+Dont deny I exist inside of your heart
 Inside of your head

-Chorus

 How can we stay like this
 This is the passion forever